Donald Trump Lashes Out At Adam Schiff Again In Early Morning Tweet Storm

 The unsatisfactory conclusion of a halfhearted investigation has prompted Schiff to re-open the matter.

-Schiff’s investigation is now also looking into whether or not Trump is using his presidency to secure his businesses and make a quick buck.
+Schiff’s investigation is now also looking into whether or not Trump is using his presidency to secure his businesses.

 The investigation seems to be heating up, with Schiff announcing on Friday morning that he has hired individuals with previous experience at the National Security Council to come onto the panel.